tina4stack/tina4-php/readme.md

 ### Installing ###

-*PHP 8.0 is not a stable candidate yet, for example some database functionlity is not completely supported*
+*PHP 8.0 is not a stable candidate yet, for example some database functionality is not completely supported*

 - Install PHP7.3 >  make sure the following extensions are enabled php_fileinfo, mbstring, curl.
 - Install Composer * Windows users must install openssl so that the JWT keys will be generated correctly